Azure/terraform-azurerm-avm-res-app-managedenvironment/examples/dapr_component/README.md

 terraform {
   required_version = ">= 1.3.0"
   required_providers {
+    # ignore this because we want to force the use of AzAPI v1 within the module without having it used in this example.
+    # tflint-ignore: terraform_unused_required_providers
+    azapi = {
+      source  = "Azure/azapi"
+      version = ">= 1.13, < 2.0.0"
+    }
     azurerm = {
       source  = "hashicorp/azurerm"
       version = ">= 3.7.0, < 4.0.0"